Fiat Money vs. Cryptocurrency

 Updated March 14, 2021 • 4 min read

 Any effective form of money must act as a medium of exchange, store of value, and unit of account.
 Both fiat money and cryptocurrency deliver this utility, but are different in a number of key ways.
-Fiat money is legal tender that lacks intrinsic value, while cryptocurrency is a digital asset that derives its value from its native blockchain.
-The issuance and governance of fiat currency are dictated by central banks, while blockchain protocols, code, and community govern cryptocurrency.
+Fiat money is legal tender whose value is tied to a government-issued currency, like the U.S. dollar, while cryptocurrency is a digital asset that derives its value from its native blockchain.
+The issuance and governance of fiat currency are dictated by central banks, while blockchain protocols, code, and communities govern cryptocurrency.
 The distribution of fiat requires intermediaries, while cryptocurrency relies on distributed and decentralized networks to enable “trustless” transactions.

 What determines whether cryptocurrency is, in fact, money?
 It all comes down to satisfying three key criteria:

 Store of value: All forms of money must act as a store of value.
 As such, there must be widespread confidence that money will retain its value.
 For instance, when a company issues a $100 invoice to a customer, it must be confident that the $100 has the same (or virtually the same) value 30 days out.
 Without value stability, there’s no incentive to use something as money, as the risk of devaluation is too high.

 Although the majority of fiat currencies are reliable, there are many exceptions that are subject to currency inflation and ineffective monetary policy.
 And, while this early period of evolution in the cryptocurrency and blockchain space has been marked by significant market volatility, the emergence of stablecoins (price-stable digital assets with underlying collateral structures) strengthens the use case of digital currency as a store of value.
 Pegging cryptocurrency value to an underlying asset (fiat money, crypto, or a commodity) has brought a reliable store-of-value functionality to cryptocurrencies.